 He is the Co-founder and former Chairman of LUNA, an education-based, charitable nonprofit helping underprivileged and under-represented youth attain a professional career.
 He also has over 20 years of photography, video production, sales, and business experience, including over 12 years of multimedia marketing and advertising experience.

-Featured as a panelist, among other notable speakers, at the 2021 “Poverty to Possibilities” Summit by United Way of Pierce County, and as the keynote speaker at the 2022 Town Hall Meeting for LULAC in Seattle and Tacoma, WA, he has participated in several speaking engagements, panels and delivered impactful motivational speeches.
+He has sat on the panel of judges for the Emmy Awards, featured as a panelist, among other notable speakers, at the 2021 “Poverty to Possibilities” Summit by United Way of Pierce, and as the keynote speaker at the 2022 Town Hall Meeting for LULAC in WA, and participated in several speaking engagements, panels and events over the years.

-He is currently working with the Seattle Latino Film Festival (SLFF.com), the Seattle Film Summit, and in development on the action-comedy, the feature film “The TacoMan (2023), and working on several films, documentaries, commercial and community projects.
+He is currently working with the Seattle Latino Film Festival, and the Seattle Film Summit, and is in development on the action comedy, feature film “The TacoMan (2023), and working on several films, documentaries, and commercial and community projects.
 He plans on being one of the greatest filmmakers in the history of cinema.